routabeta/portfolio/src/content/projects/killswitch_pcb.md

 ## Design and Testing Process

-The design of the board involved choosing appropriate components, specifically using flux calcuations to find the appropriate trip and hysteresis values for the Hall effect sensor.
+The design of the board involved choosing appropriate components, specifically using flux calculations to find the appropriate trip and hysteresis values for the Hall effect sensor.
 The chips use an open-drain output to signal magnet presence.
-I used Altium Designer to add the components with appropriate footprints and symbols, build the circuit, and layout the PCB.
+I used Altium Designer to add the components with appropriate footprints and symbols, build the circuit, and do the layout the PCB.

 Upon ordering and assembling the boards and testing continuity, I **breadboarded** a simple led circuit and tested bringing the magnet close to the hull.
 Each of the sensors operated correctly with 100% accuracy.